Supercreativeneets/Azure-CI-CD-deployment/README.md

 # 4. Technical Implementation Phases
 * **Robust Data Handling:** Engineered a highly efficient data ingestion and transformation framework using Python’s dataclasses and scikit-learn pipelines, ensuring data integrity and consistency.
-* **Exploratory Data Analysis (EDA) and Feature Engineering:** Performed deep exploratory analysis and innovative feature engineering to inform and optimize model selection and hyperparameter tuning.
+* **Exploratory Data Analysis (EDA) and Feature Engineering:** Performed deep exploratory analysis and innovative feature engineering to inform and optimize model selection.
 * **Advanced Model Training Techniques:** trained multiple deep learning models and utilized grid search for hyperparameter optimization and model selection.
 Evaluation metrics such as RMSE, MAE and R2-score were used to select the optimal model.
 * **Predictive Pipeline:** Constructed a sophisticated prediction pipeline capable of processing real-time data inputs and generating predictions with high accuracy and speed.